MattDoesAThing/yuzu-wiki/User-Directory.md

 ## The User Directory

-yuzu's user directory is where the emulator persists the emulated 3DS NAND, save data, extra data, and a host of other files necessary for yuzu to run properly.
+yuzu's user directory is where the emulator persists the emulated Switchs NAND, save data, extra data, and a host of other files necessary for yuzu to run properly.
 The path of the user directory varies on different systems:

  - on Windows, the path is `C:/Users/[your-user-name]/AppData/Roaming/yuzu/`.
 Note that the folder `AppData` is hidden by default, so you need to change the configuration to view it.
    - in old version of yuzu, the user directory used to be the `user` folder in the same directory as the yuzu executable.
  - on macOS and Linux, the path is `~/.local/share/citra-emu/`.
 Note that the folder `.local` is hidden on most machines, so you need to change the configuration to view it. **Additionally, the `config` folder is located in `~/.config/citra-emu/`**.

 There are at least three directories within the user directory: `config`, `nand`, and `sdmc`.
-For users that have dumped the shared fonts from a 3DS console, there will also be a `sysdata` directory.
+For users that have dumped the shared fonts from a Switch console, there will also be a `sysdata` directory.
 See below for details about each directory and what data is stored within.

 ##### Diagram of yuzu's User Directory
 ```